Raya (Disney character): Raya and the Last Dragon

 In her youth, Raya is tested by her father, Chief Benja, for the role of the Guardian of the Dragon Gem, which gives the powers of Sisu and protects Heart from the Druun.
 She successfully passes and earns the title.
 Chief Benja invites the Tail, Talon, Spine, and Fang lands to join in a feast.
 During the party, Raya befriends Princess Namaari of Fang.
 They immediately bond and form a close friendship due to their shared interest in dragons.
 Namaari gives Raya a dragon-shaped pendant.
 In return, Raya reveals to Namaari the hidden location of the Dragon Gem.
 Her trust, however, is betrayed and the other nations soon begin fighting over the orb.
 As a result, the Dragon Gem is shattered into five pieces, awakening the Druun.
 During the evacuation, Raya has trouble carrying her injured father to safety.
 Benja sacrifices himself to give Raya a piece of the orb and throws her off the bridge into the river.
 As she falls, Raya sees her father get turned into a stone statue by the devouring plague.
-Six years later, Raya is venturing across Tail in the hope of finding Sisu, the last living dragon, who can help her save Kumandra and restore her father.
+Six years later, Raya is venturing across Tail on her friend, Tuk Tuk, in the hope of finding Sisu, the last living dragon, who can help her save Kumandra and restore her father.
 She comes across an old shipwreck and, after placing offerings, succeeds in awakening the water dragon.
 Sisu agrees to help her find the remaining pieces of the Dragon Gem.
 Raya and Sisu travel on Tuk Tuk to the home of the Tail's chief.
 Avoiding the traps within, Raya carefully removes a gem piece from the remains of the chief, who died by her own traps.
 Namaari arrives with her army and the trio escape using a boat called "The Shrimporium", owned by a boy named Boun.